Open Access

 Vetenskapsrådet/The Swedish Research Council

-Publication results from research that is wholly or partly funded by the Swedish Research Council must be made immediately available to all, without delay.
+Results from research wholly or partly funded by the Swedish Research Council must be made immediately available to all.
 This means that Open Access publication must occur at the same time as the research results are published in another format, such as in a subscription-based journal.
-This requirement applies to all types of scientific publications, including articles, monographs, books, and book chapters.
-The new guidelines apply to researchers receiving grants from October 2022 onwards.

 - The Swedish Research Council

-In the menu, select Applying for funding to find more information about their requirements and terms. - Guidelines
+In the menu, select Applying for funding to find more information about requirements and terms. - Guidelines

 Guidelines for Open Access publication on the Swedish Research Council’s website.